Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

 where g is a dimensionless coupling constant.
 The total effective potential for this system will be the sum of the effective potential, $V_{eff}$ driving inflation which was independent of $\psi$ and the above interaction term:

-Note that the infaton field has two interaction with matter in this model.
-One of the is created with chameleon mechanism and the other one is created as (\ref{58}).
+Note that the inflaton field has two interactions with matter in this model.
+One of that is created with the chameleon mechanism and the other one is created as (\ref{58}).
 According to the above equation, $\psi$, with zero bare mass, will find an effective mass as

-It is well known, in our model, $m_{\psi}$ is very smaller then $m_{\phi}$ and then according to [87, 237] this plying the crucial role in the reheating process.
+It is well-known, in our model, the $m_{\psi}$ is much smaller than $m_{\phi}$ and so according to [87, 237] this plys the crucial role in the reheating process.
 So one can obtain the Fourier modes of the $\psi$ field which obey the following relation